google/exposure-notifications-private-analytics-ingestion/README.md

 The other deletes expired or already processed data shares from Firestore.

 They both take as options the window of time to cover, in the form of a start time and duration.
-When not supplied, start time is calculated based on current time rounding back to previous window of length `duration`.
+When not supplied, start time for the ingestion pipeline is calculated based on current time rounding back to previous window of length `duration`.
+For the deletion pipeline, it goes back two windows to ensure a safety margin of not deleting uningested data.

 ### Locally